mealie-recipes/mealie/docs/docs/documentation/getting-started/api-usage.md

 `(updatedAt > "2022-07-17T15:47:00Z" AND updatedAt < "2022-07-17T15:50:00Z") AND name <> "Pasta Fagioli"`

 #### Advanced Ordering
+Pagination supports `orderBy`, `orderByNullPosition`, and `orderDirection` params to change how you want your query results to be ordered.
+These can be fine-tuned for more advanced use-cases.

+##### Order By
 The pagination `orderBy` attribute allows you to sort your query results by a particular attribute.
 Sometimes, however, [you may want to sort by more than one attribute](https://www.w3schools.com/sql/sql_orderby.asp).
 This can be achieved by passing a comma-separated string to the `orderBy` parameter.
 For instance, if you want to sort recipes by their last made datetime, then by their created datetime, you can pass the following `orderBy` string: <br>
 `lastMade, createdAt`

 Similar to the standard SQL `ORDER BY` logic, your attribute orders will be applied sequentially.
 In the above example, *first* recipes will be sorted by `lastMade`, *then* any recipes with an identical `lastMade` value are sorted by `createdAt`.
+In addition, standard SQL rules apply when handling results with null values (such as when joining related tables).
+You can apply the `NULLS FIRST` and `NULLS LAST` SQL expressions by setting the `orderByNullPosition` to "first" or "last".
+If left empty, the default SQL behavior is applied, [which is different depending on which database you're using](https://learnsql.com/blog/how-to-order-rows-with-nulls/).

+##### Order Direction
 The query will be ordered in ascending or descending order, depending on what you pass to the pagination `orderDirection` param.
 You can either specify "asc" or "desc".

 When sorting by multiple attributes, if you *also* want one or more of those sorts to be different directions, you can specify them with a colon.
 For instance, if, like our previous example, say you want to sort by `lastMade` and `createdAt`.
 However, this time, you want to sort by `lastMade` ascending, but `createdAt` descending.
 You could pass this `orderBy` string: <br>